gpfiel/tutor-match/README.md

 ## About the Project

-TutorMatch is a project help students to find perfect tutors
+TutorMatch is a project which help students to match with tutors

 ### Demo
 http://http://159.65.86.139//